 This was it!
 The day we reached Everest Base Camp!

-It was cold and sunny, and the air was expectedly thin.The trail to the base camp was rocky and gradually ascending with short recoveries and descends but the thin air proved it difficult to exert the much-needed effort.
+It was cold and sunny, and the air was thin as expected.The trail to the base camp was rocky and gradually ascending with short recoveries and descends.
+But the thin air proved it difficult to exert the much-needed effort.
 It was just 160 meters of elevation gain to the base camp and yet it took us two painful hours, we almost gave up.
 At one point, my buddy already decided to stop and was contemplating to be airlifted, the extended use of high cut trekking shoes was more than his right ankle could bear.
 But while our bodies were hurting, our will and determination were rock steady.
 We continued the ascent until we made it to our final stop.

 We made it!
-We sure did!
+And we sure did!
 Everest Base Camp at 5,320 meters above sea level, the closer I could get to Sagarmatha!

 It took us an hour going back to Gorakshep where we had our lunch before succumbing to our warm beds for the rest of the day.